Ready to overcome innovation inertia? We thought so.

 Once these models are mapped, select up to three opportunities to focus on, but don’t prioritise them based on their horizon.

 Why?
 Well, if you only pick incremental stuff to do next, you’ll get a reputation for not moving the needle sufficiently.

 Equally, don’t just pick disruptive opportunities to go after now - they take longer to pay off and you’ll get a reputation as being too dreamy an innovator.

 Design a portfolio that is balanced by focusing on one of each Horizon model per quarter.

 That way you’re demonstrating quick wins back to the business, but you’re also clearly showing progression with larger, higher-return projects, as well as inspiring them with longer term thinking.

-And if you need an extra pair of hands with all of the above – you know where to find us, and you can book a demo now.
+And if you need an extra pair of hands with all of the above – you know where to find us, and you can book a call now.